 Ready for some?

-Let’s talk about how we make Migas, shall we?
-Let’s get cooking!
+Let's talk about how to make Migas, shall we?
+Let's get cooking!

 Migas Ingredients Needed (Mexican Scrambled Eggs)